Devan-OHaro/Books/Heros-Journey/secretWorld.md

 The eyes of an entity is seen.
 Operator is able to provide reverse gravity tech and scare off eyes.
 Enlists MC to help... again.
+MC is reluctant and goes to friends and family.
+They all say it's a terrible fate to have aliens essentially mess with your life from afar.
+MC's resolve to bear with everything until the operator's tasks are done.
+Afterall, he promised that it will fade with enough resistance.
+Goes on journey of first arc.